christopherhuntley/is135-docs/StagUpBootstrap/Part2.md

 ![](images/part2s3b.png)

 **4. Add Bootstrap markup and classes.**
 >Now we finally get to some actual Bootstrap code.
-We're going to making use Bootstrap's [Grid System](http://getbootstrap.com/css/#grid) to layout the regions in a way we can change later without editing the HTML again.
+We're going to use Bootstrap's [Grid System](http://getbootstrap.com/css/#grid) to lay out the regions in a way we can change later without editing the HTML again.

 * Open up the [Bootstrap Grid docs](http://getbootstrap.com/css/#grid) so you can read along as we add the required HTML and CSS.

-  As the docs explain pretty well, the Grid System is a structured way to organize your page elements into rows and columns that can adjust automatically for different device widths.
+  As the docs explain pretty well, the Grid System is a way to organize your page elements into rows and columns that can adjust automatically for different device widths.
 To make it work, however, we have to follow the rules spelled out in the docs.
 For the most part, all we have to do is add some special classes to our existing HTML elements, while in a few cases we will also need to add "wrapper" elements as required by the rules.

 * The first rule is that the grid must be inside a `container` or `container-fluid` wrapper.
 For our purposes, we'll want a `container-fluid` so we don't get white 'sidewalls' on either side of our pages.
 We'll need to add some extra HTML that wraps a `div` around our existing regions, like this:
   ```html